Gabriella Ambrosio: Other works of fiction

 Her short story Sticko was published in 2009 in the book Freedom, an anthology of thirty-six short stories written by some of the leading fiction writers in the world, each inspired by an article of the Universal Declaration of Human Rights, and subsequently published in Canada, the US, Spain, Italy, Turkey, and Poland.

 "Sticko" is about freedom from torture and echoes the events in Genoa, Italy, during G8 summit in 2001.
 It was nominated for the 2015 Pushcart Prize in the US by The Atlas Review.

 Il garbuglio di Garlasco, published in 2022 in Italy, retraces the story of Alberto Stasi, convicted for the murder of his girlfriend Chiara Poggi, which took place when he was 23 and she was 26.
 The book is based on a study of court documents and interviews with the protagonists, both known and unknown, of the affair.
 In 2025, this court case was reopened precisely on the basis of the elements described in the novel, which was therefore described by the press as “a prophecy book”.

 The novel Tu che conosci gli uomini narrates the love between a teenager in search of his sexual identity and a young prostitute.

+The novel Aprile è una strana stagione is the fictionalized biography of an Italian filmmaker born in 1938, who moves across three different continents in a dual sexual identity, in an extraordinary yet banal existence.